Take the Hit

 I am the problem.
 I've designed two niche social platforms, more ads than I can remember, and researched the hell out of users to guarantee addictive experiences.
 I tout myself online and I judge myself (and others!) based on the like count.
-I'll stare down my computer until my neck aches and cradle my phone until my pinky hurts because I'm a fucking addict.
+I'll stare down my computer until my neck aches and cradle my phone until my pinky hurts because I'm an addict.
 And I hate it.

 Can We Be Friends?

 You can heart this, applaud this, or whatever you do to affirm appreciation of my post.
 I won't lie, it would make me feel good inside.
 Of course it would.
 But what I'd prefer is that you comment - engage to make this monologue a dialogue.
 But what I'd love would be for us to connect and create conversation.
 But what I long for is for us to be friends.
 You know, like people who care about each other and talk, not for the likes and superficial satisfaction but for the joy of relationship and comfort of sharing real life.